pokealarm/pokealarm/docs/miscellaneous/object-caching.rst

 -------------------------------------

 PokeAlarm uses `Cache` objects to store information that is not present on runtime.
-The cached objects store information such as ``gym-info`` and other dynamic objects sent into PokeAlarm via webhook.
+The cached objects store information such as :doc:`location-service` results, ``gym-info`` and other dynamic objects sent into PokeAlarm via webhook.
 Cached data is used for internal calculations as well as to provide details for :doc:`../configuration/events/index` in :doc:`../configuration/alarms/index`.